ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 ## [Where Can I Learn More? 🤓]((https://guides.emberjs.com/release/)

-If you want to try out Ember Octane, you might want to learn more about how to use the new APIs and about best practices for building modern Ember apps.
+If you want to try out Ember Octane, you might want to learn more about the new APIs and best practices for building modern Ember apps.
 In this regard we highly recommend the following learning resources to you.

 ### Getting Started